igorski/bitmappery/README.md

 You can enable each of these integrations by providing the required key values for your configuration by creating a local `env.local`-file which will contain your custom files.
-You can create this file using the contents of `.env`-file.
+You can create this file by duplicating the contents of the `.env`-file provided in the repository.

 ## Project setup